w23b07d28/aldery/README.md

 ## Disclaimer

+The entire project is based on a mild fascination with a YAML parser written in Bash.
+The traversal logic is superb; it is quite enjoyable to experiment with unconventional techniques using Bash, and adhering to the POSIX shell standard is the optimal approach.
+Well, after all, you can use Ansible for that, right?

 Please note that Aldery is still in development and may not be suitable for use in production environments.
 The author takes no responsibility for any damages that may occur as a result of using this script.
 Use at your own risk.

-Also the entire project is based on a mild fascination with a YAML parser written in Bash.
-The traversal logic is superb; it is quite enjoyable to experiment with unconventional techniques using Bash, and adhering to the POSIX shell standard is the optimal approach.

-Well, after all, you can use Ansible for that, right?